 In recent days, many people tend to draw a comparison between the internet boom and the crypto world.
 After all, both involve new - and complex - technologies.
 They both aim to disrupt industries and the way people around the world interact with each other.
 And they both rely on open networks and decentralisation.

 The below explores the many elements one must consider in order to get their foot through the crypto door in the United States.
-If jobs in the crypto industry are of interest, have a read and make sure to peruse our current crypto currency jobs.
+If jobs in the crypto industry are of interest, and you've asked yourself why do you want to work in cryptocurrency, have a read and make sure to peruse our current crypto currency jobs.

 Knowledge Is Power